ebeneliason/easy-pattern/README.md

 ### Pattern Transformations

 Transformation properties apply to both the fully composited pattern _and its easing animations_.
-These properties enable holistic changes to your patterns without needing to calculate adjustments for each individual pattern or animation property.
+These properties enable holistic changes to your pattern without needing to calculate adjustments to individual properties.

 - **Reflection**: Set the [`xReflected`](#xreflected) and [`yReflected`](#yreflected) properties to mirror the fully-composited pattern in the horizontal and vertical axes, respectively.